mzobeck/pactim/README.md

 The file for the PACTIM subgroup models is too large to host on GitHub.
 [This file may be downloaded here.](https://u.pcloud.link/publink/show?code=XZ7BqC0Zks1NEXNBJ3VPeHpY21ATn0Iremqy).

-Download and save this file in the `models` folder for the scripts in the repository to run properly.
+Download and save this file to the `models` folder for the scripts to run properly.

-The files of the models for total cancers and cancer groups are available in the `models` folder.
+The models for total cancers and cancer groups are available in the `models` folder.

 # How to obtain SEER data